By Eric Johnson

 According to Mormonism, covenants made at baptism, the temple endowment ceremony, and the weekly sacrament service are vital for any member who hopes to be exalted and qualify for eternal increase, allowing a person to live with one’s family throughout eternity.

-A Mormon becomes a member by getting baptized in the LDS Church.
+A Mormon becomes a member by getting baptized by the LDS Church.
 In a general conference talk, Apostle Robert D. Hales said that, at this event, “we ‘take upon [us] the name of Christ’ and enter ‘into the covenant with God that [we will] be obedient unto the end of [our] lives'” (“If You Love Me, Keep My Commandments,” Ensign (Conference Edition), May 2014, p.
 35).
 A church manual states, “When you were baptized, you entered into a covenant with God.
-You promised to take upon yourself the name of Jesus Christ, keep His commandments, and serve Him to the end (see Mosiah 18:8– 10; D&C 20:37).”
-(True to the Faith: A Gospel Reference, 2004, p.
+You promised to take upon yourself the name of Jesus Christ, keep His commandments, and serve Him to the end (see Mosiah 18:8– 10; D&C 20:37)” (True to the Faith: A Gospel Reference, 2004, p.
 23).